Manage bucket-level tests

 View bucket-level test runs and results

-Source of the run (for example, Dashboard or trigger URL)
+• Source (for example, dashboard or trigger URL)

-A View Tests link to view the details of each run
+• A View Tests link to open detailed results

 Manage bucket-level notifications and integrations